 We stand behind and products, which is Vaer offers a warranty of 2 years from purchase.
+This warranty is for the original owner and is non-transferable.
 If you experience any issues due to defects in materials and workmanship, we’ll either repair or replace your watch.
 Your watch is meant to be taken in the water and used in daily life, so if your watch for some reason fails in the water during warranty period, you can reach out to us, and we’ll make it right - is critical that your crown is sealed during regular usage - if your crown is not sealed during water exposure, warranty will be voided.

 It is truly important that you're happy with your Vaer experience -- if you run into issues, please feel free to reach out to us at firstname.lastname@example.org.